jamesabel/longtaskrunnin/README.md

 I'm using pytest-qt which helps manage the PyQt runtime environment during tests (e.g. the Qt "app").
 I use `QtBot` which seems convenient and seems to work.
 See the tests for the example.

+### pytest-qt likes to use (emulated) mouse clicks, but that's about it

+Use `qtbot.mouseClick(q_push_button_instance)` to give control stimulus to a PyQt window (e.g. a `QDialog` dialog box).
+This works well.
+What doesn't work well is trying to directly send a signal or call a function, even if it's merely what the button is connected to.
+This can make it impossible to emulate closing a window by clicking the Window's "X" icon.
+There is no widget that is the "X" to do a mouseClick on.
+One way to deal with this is to always create a "Close" button (or exit or whatever).

+You *can* do things like select a tab using `window.setCurrentIndex(tab_number)`, which will expose the tab (and its buttons) so the buttons can be (virtually) "clicked" via `qtbot.mouseClick()`.

 ### Subclassing `QThread` controversy

 There seems to be a lot of controversy around subclassing `QThread` or not.
 While subclassing `QThread` seems to be